HabitatFramework/TechnicalGuide/configuration/configuration.rst

 Configuring Lookup Tables
 =========================

-Tables in the database that are prefixed by `lut_` are **lookup tables** and some of these can be tailored to the requirements of each organisation.
+Tables in the database that are prefixed by 'lut_' are **lookup tables** and some of these can be tailored to the requirements of each organisation.
 Examples of configuration include:

 	* Adding new users to enable edit capability.
 	* Adding new sources as reference datasets.